CSteinmuller/devdocs/source/howto/doc-howto.rst

 ..  code-block:: rst

+    howto/gettingstarted
     howto/doc-howto
-    howto/gettingstarted
     serverconfig/config

 Note that the source/ directory isn't seen here.
 That is because, to Sphinx, everything inside the source/ directory is considered;
 whereas, Sphinx is blind to everything else outside the source/ directory other than make-related files such as Makefile.
-The order of files in the Table of Contents must be alphabetical.
+The order of files in the Table of Contents are sorted by importance.
+The top, being the most important and bottom being the least important.

 Format Standards